 Install the Kubernetes CLIEstimated reading time: 2 minutes

-Docker for Mac 17.12 CE Edge provides a standalone Kubernetes server that runs on your Mac, with kubectl installed by default.
+Docker for Mac and Docker for Windows provide a standalone Kubernetes server that runs on your development machine, with kubectl installed by default.
 This installation is separate from the Kubernetes deployment on a UCP cluster.
 Learn how to deploy to Kubernetes on Docker for Mac.

 Install the kubectl binary

-# Get the kubectl binary. curl -LO https://storage.googleapis.com/kubernetes-release/release/$(curl -s https://storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl # Make the kubectl binary executable. chmod +x ./kubectl # Move the kubectl executable to /usr/local/bin. sudo mv ./kubectl /usr/local/bin/kubectl
+# Set the Kubernetes version as found in the UCP Dashboard or API k8sversion=v1.8.11 # Get the kubectl binary. curl -LO https://storage.googleapis.com/kubernetes-release/release/$k8sversion/bin/darwin/amd64/kubectl # Make the kubectl binary executable. chmod +x ./kubectl # Move the kubectl executable to /usr/local/bin. sudo mv ./kubectl /usr/local/bin/kubectl